Kotlin/kotlinx-datetime/README.md

 ### Getting local time components

-`LocalTime` type represents local time without date.
-You can obtain it from `Instant` by converting it to `LocalDateTime` and taking its `time` property.
+A `LocalTime` represents local time without date.
+You can obtain one from an `Instant` by converting it to `LocalDateTime` and taking its `time` property.

 ```kotlin